justanothercell/kommando/docs/src/first_steps/hello_world.md

 Although this seems like not much, it already uses a bunch of language features and with it a bunch of libraries:
 - [core](https://github.com/justanothercell/kommando/tree/dev/kdolib/core) library: every project needs this library as it defines core language primitives
+- [c_api](https://github.com/justanothercell/kommando/tree/dev/kdolib/c_api) library: used in-proxy by `std`, it defines many c ffi functions.
 - [std](https://github.com/justanothercell/kommando/tree/dev/kdolib/std) library: this library defines `println` and a bunch of other useful functions and structures
-- [c_api](https://github.com/justanothercell/kommando/tree/dev/kdolib/c_api) library: used in-proxy by `std`, it defines many c ffi functions.
+    - std requires the c header `stdarg.h`

 To compile this example we need to provide path to these libraries, located in the [kdolib/](https://github.com/justanothercell/kommando/tree/dev/kdolib) directory.